260 million years ago: the Capitanian mass extinction

 Large Igneous Provinces aren’t always associated with mass extinctions.
 What makes some episodes of massive lava flow particularly destructive is that they produce short circuits in the “planetary fuel cell.”
 The development of complex life has depended on the separation between an oxygen-rich, electron-hungry atmosphere and a reducing, electron-stuffed planetary interior.
 Some of the biggest setbacks to complex life have happened when lava flows from deep in the Earth’s interior punch through carbon deposits on their way up, and bridge this chemical gap between surface and interior.

 The mass extinction 260 million years ago, the Capitanian, is not one of the classic five greatest mass extinctions, and has been overshadowed by the mother of all mass extinctions, the end-Permian, which happened just 8 million years later.
 But it took a major toll on living things, from marine organisms to dinocephalians.
-(The dinocephalians – more closely related to mammals than to dinosaurs, ranging up to hippo sized, and including both herbivores and carnivores – went entirely extinct with the Capitanian.)
-The Capitanian extinctions coincide with, and were probably caused by, the formation of Emeishan LIP, now in southwest China.
+(The dinocephalians – more closely related to mammals than to dinosaurs, ranging up to hippo sized, and including both herbivores and carnivores – went entirely extinct with the Capitanian.
+See picture.)
+The Capitanian extinctions coincide with, and were probably caused by, the formation of the Emeishan LIP, now in southwest China.